 Time and Tide

-A New Idea
+A New Idea - September 2023

-Fresh off the success of our last short film Jia, we wanted to go bigger and bolder for our next project together and use the momentum to film something different.
+Fresh off the success of our last short film Jia, we wanted to go bigger and bolder for our next project together and use the momentum to do something different.
 Instead of filming here in Australia, we decided to film in China - to tell stories we wouldn’t be able to back here.
 Vee had always wanted to film back in his home town of Fujian and he began making plans on how to accomodate that.
 Looking back on recent family events, he also felt that there was an opportunity to reflect on the past and his fortunes of having a life overseas.

-Producer/ Director/ Actor - Vee Shi
+Writer / Director/ Producer/ Editor - Vee Shi

 Producer/ Cinematographer - Nicholson Ren